Viber/viber-bot-node/README.md

 Please visit [Getting Started](https://developers.viber.com/customer/en/portal/articles/2567874-getting-started?b_id=15145) guide for more information about Viber API.

 ## License
-This library is released under the terms of the MIT license.
+This library is released under the terms of the Apache 2.0 license.
 See [License](LICENSE.md) for more information.

 ## Library Prerequisites
 * Node >= 5.0.0